Introduction

 For example, you can use workflow diagrams to map out the process of qualifying sales leads, launching a new product feature, building email nurture campaigns and more.

-This process map is also known as a SIPOC (Supplies, Inputs, Processes, Outputs and Customers) map because it helps teams see at a glance how a product or service should interact with customers.
+The SIPOC (Supplies, Inputs, Processes, Outputs and Customers) map helps teams see at a glance how a product or service should interact with customers.

 Unlike others mentioned on this list, this process map aims to simplify workflows into a big-picture overview of four to eight steps.